henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 ### Colour space

 We're used to thinking of colours in terms of red, green and blue.
 Add these colours together and you get white.
 We can describe colours using RGB, breaking up each colour channel into 256 parts.
 Increase the red channel and you get <span style="color:rgb(255,0,0)">red</span>.
-Add the blue channel and you get <span style="color:rgb(255,0,255)">purple</span>.Add the green channel and you'll get <span style="color:rgb(255,255,255)">white</span>.
+Add the blue channel and you get <span style="color:rgb(255,0,255)">purple</span>.
+Add the green channel and you'll get <span style="color:rgb(255,255,255)">white</span>.

 #### The human eye